MicrosoftDocs/win32/desktop-src/Rpc/using-transport-level-security-on-the-client.md

 ---
 title: Using Transport-Level Security on the Client
-description: The client specifies how the server impersonates the client when the client establishes the string binding. ms.assetid: '0d02b7f2-4dcb-41e8-829c-6942dfdcd4c6'
+description: The client specifies how the server impersonates the client when the client establishes the string binding. ms.assetid: 0d02b7f2-4dcb-41e8-829c-6942dfdcd4c6
+keywords:
-keywords: ["Remote Procedure Call RPC , tasks, using transport-level security on the client"]
+- Remote Procedure Call RPC , tasks, using transport-level security on the client ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using Transport-Level Security on the Client